SFH-Foundation/sfhfoundation/docs/videos/conversations/uncommon-dialogues.md

 To be in balance physically, mentally, and spiritually, we need to listen and respond with healing affection.
 </div>

-This page presents a collection of uncommon dialogues between Shaykh Fadhlall and a wide array of friends, including Dr Adnan Al-Adnani, Saadi Dr Neil Douglas Klotz, Dr Ali Allawi, Professor Sadiyya Shaikh, Syed Haider Mehdi, Amir Freiman, Matthew Green.
-The conversations cover a broad range of topics: from Islamic Civilisation, to the Qur'an, to Sufi Cosmology and everything in between.
+This page presents a collection of uncommon dialogues between Shaykh Fadhlalla and a wide array of friends, including Dr Adnan Al-Adnani, Saadi Dr Neil Douglas Klotz, Dr Ali Allawi, Professor Sadiyya Shaikh, Syed Haider Mehdi, Ambassador Professor Akbar Ahmed, Amir Freiman, and Matthew Green.
+The conversations cover a broad range of topics: from human drives and the meaning of a fulfilled life, to the Qur'an, to Sufi Cosmology, and all the various encounters between.

 ## Sufi Cosmology Of Life